reywright/typeahead-challenge/SOLUTION.md

 - I found it easier to click on the siblings first, and start focusing between siblings, which was easy enough: grab the current focused item, find the next / previous sibling, and run the focus method on it.
+- For the enter logic, I put data-attributes on the elements for the ids, and then sent that into the onSelect function
 - How I handled boundaries:
   - Input doesn't have any items above it, so I broke out of the switch when an arrow up was encountered there